 Luxembourg provides a wide range of support measures targeted at children and their families across the policy areas mentioned in the European Commission’s Recommendation for Investing in Children (as outlined below).
 This is also reflected in the overall level of expenditures in the area of child and family policy.
-Compared to the EU average of 2.2%, Luxembourg’s expenditure on family benefits is high, standing at 3.6% of the country’s GDP in 2011.
-However, the at-risk-of poverty rate for children stood at 24.6% in 2012, which was below the EU average of 28.1% in 2012, but shows a continued need for tackling child poverty issues.
+Compared to the EU average of 2.2%, Luxembourg’s expenditure on family benefits is high, standing at 3.7% of the country’s GDP in 2012.
+However, the at-risk-of poverty rate for children stood at 22.6% in 2012, which was below the EU-28 average of 27.6% in 2013, but shows a continued need for tackling child poverty issues.
 This has been addressed by the Government of Luxembourg by future policy measures and programmes in the area of child and family policy.

-The childcare supply including Maison Relais (MRs - a network of municipality-controlled day care centres), nurseries, boarding schools and parental assistants has increased over the last years (from less than 8,000 places in 2004 to more than 42,000 places in 2012.
-This increase led to a coverage rate of 48.55 % in 2012 for children under 3 years of age and a coverage rate of 72.12 % for children above 3 years old and compulsory school age.
+The childcare supply including Maison Relais (MRs - nurseries, and parental assistants has increased over the last years (from less than 8,000 places in 2004 to more than 42,000 places in 2012 .
+This increase led to a coverage rate of 48.55 % in 2012 for children under 3 years of age and a coverage rate of 72.12 % for children between 3 years old and the compulsory school age (ages 4 to 14).
 Providing flexible, high quality and affordable childcare services has been defined as a primary objective in the Government’s 2009-2014 programme.
 High priority is given to a strong cooperation between school, MRs and families, with MRs offering services that are better targeted at children and parents’ needs.

 Childcare service vouchers (CSA - Chèques-Service Accueil) have been implemented in 2009, decreasing the cost of childcare for children under 13 years of age.
 It is aimed at helping parents to remain in the labour market and at fostering equality between children from different backgrounds.
 Single parents are supported through priority rules and indirectly by the fact that childcare vouchers are means-tested.
-The voucher system makes childcare as well as sports and socio-cultural activities affordable to beneficiaries of the minimum income scheme.
+The voucher system makes childcare affordable to beneficiaries of the minimum income scheme.

-Families are furthermore entitled to a wide set of benefits: family allowance, tax bonus, education allowance, birth allowance, start of school allowance, and allowances for disabled children.
+Families are furthermore entitled to a wide set of benefits: family allowance, tax bonuses, education allowance, birth allowance, start of school allowance, and allowances for disabled children.

 Luxembourg has recently invested in ECEC, by increasing the childcare supply and implementing childcare vouchers in 2009 (see above).
+The budget for free of charge ECEC places in 2013 exceeded by 33% the budget allocated in 2012.
 This included the definition of priority rules regarding access to childcare facilities for children from disadvantaged backgrounds, and the adoption of a targeted approach addressing the needs of low income families.

-Specific support measures are available to students who are new in the country and a number of special classes in elementary and secondary schools are aimed at integrating pupils who have difficulties with some or all of Luxembourg's official languages (German, Luxembourgish and French).
+Specific support measures are available to students who are new in the country and a number of special classes in elementary and secondary schools are aimed at supporting/integrating pupils who have difficulties with some or all of Luxembourg's official languages (German, Luxembourgish and French) in order to allow them to integrate regular school as fast as possible.
 Families and students (12 years and older) who just recently moved to Luxembourg are welcomed and guided by the Reception Desk for Newly Arrived Pupils (CASNA - Cellule d'accueil scolaire pour élèves nouveaux arrivants).